kyphan38/web/assets/docs/technical/os - ongoing/2-memory/5-memory-allocation-and-free-space-management-algo.md

 This problem also occurs in the kernel
 - The kernel must allocate memory for its internal data structures

-# Variable sized allocation: headers
+# Variable sized allocation: Headers

 Consider a simple implementation of malloc